 Our board of directors considers cybersecurity risk as part of its risk oversight function.
-Management updates the board of directors, as necessary, regarding any significant cybersecurity incidents, as well as any incidents with lesser impact potential.
+The Cybersecurity Management Team updates the board of directors, as necessary, regarding any significant cybersecurity incidents.

-The board of directors receives briefings from management periodically on our cyber risk management program and presentations on cybersecurity topics as part of the board of directors' continuing education on topics that impact public companies.
+The board of directors receives briefings from management and the Cybersecurity Management Team periodically on our cyber risk management program and presentations on cybersecurity topics as part of the board of directors' continuing education on topics that impact public companies.